 - The notebook opens to the Notebook editor window.

-Here you can view the notebook's Python code and get detailed documentation about how the notebook works, and how the machine learning model uses customer data and dialogue metrics for running the A/B modeling and analysis.
+If you have the Notebook editor permissions, here you can view the notebook's Python code and get detailed documentation about how the notebook works, and how the machine learning model uses customer data and dialogue metrics for running the A/B modeling and analysis.

 - Click Parameters in the left-hand panel.